 Of all the margaritas I tried during the trip, my favorite was the Coconut Margarita from Mariscos Altamar in Albuquerque, New Mexico.
 Their version included 1800 Coconut Tequila, fresh lime, triple sec, and toasted coconut rum in a glass lined with toasted coconut flakes.

-I have been working on my own version and came up with the following recipe using tequila blanco, triple sec, coconut cream, lime juice, and agave.
-You can even toss all the ingredients in the blender with ice for a frozen version (a good quality blender is best to achieve that perfect texture).
+I have been working on my own version of the Coconut Margarita and came up with the following recipe using tequila blanco, triple sec, coconut cream, lime juice, and agave.
+You can even toss all the ingredients in the blender with ice for a frozen Coconut Margarita (a good quality blender is best to achieve that perfect texture).

 The measurements are more like guidelines.
 Adjust as needed to taste.
 I like to add a little agave nectar for sweetness, but it is optional.

-I rimmed the glasses with seasoned toasted coconut flakes.
+I rimmed the glasses for the Coconut Margarita with seasoned toasted coconut flakes.
 To toast the coconut flakes, preheat an oven to 325˚F. Arrange the flakes in a thin, even layer on a baking sheet.
 Bake just until toasted, 5-10 minutes (keep an eye on them, because they will quickly go from toasted to burnt).

 Coconut Margarita Recipe